sweetpea-org/sweetpea-py/docs/_source/api/main.rst

-   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`.

-   Every combination of levels in each individual crossing in `crossings` appears at least once within that crossing's size.
+   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`, and every combination of levels in each individual crossing in `crossings` appears at least once within that crossing's size.

-   When crossings have smaller sizes, they are replicated to align with the trial count of larger crossings.
-   The strategy used to add these additional trials is determined by `mode`: :class:`.RepeatMode`.
-   Additional trials are generated either by scaling the weight of crossing combinations (:attr:`.RepeatMode.WEIGHT`) or by repeating the crossing enough times (:attr:`.RepeatMode.REPEAT`).
+   When a crossing's size S is smaller than the number of trials T to be generated (as determined by another crossing whose size is larger than S), the crossing's combinations are replicated using the smallest multiple N such that so that S * N >= T. If S * N > T, then only the first T generated combinations will be used.
+   There are two possible strategies for replicating a crossing, and `mode` selects between them. :attr:`.RepeatMode.WEIGHT` weights combinations, so that up to N instances of a combination can appear anywhere in the T trials. :attr:`.RepeatMode.REPEAT` ensures that each of the S combinations appears once in the first S trials, then once again in the next S trials, and so on, up to N times.

    At the same time, different crossings in `crossings` can refer to the same factors, which creates constraints on how factor levels are chosen